Angels & Airwaves: Formation and origins (2004–2005)

 Tom DeLonge began working on new material during Blink-182's final tour in 2004 and shortly after they began their break in February 2005.
 For half a year he worked alone in his home studio before gathering musicians to form the band.
 Upon fiddling randomly for several weeks with the band's logo, DeLonge realized that if he were to invert the middle "A" of the band's acronym into what appeared to be a "V", he would have the name of his daughter, Ava.
 As rumors were floating around about the band's "break-up", DeLonge chose to abstain for six months from any interviews surrounding the issue and his future plans; instead he concentrated on writing and recording in his home-based studio.
 In September 2005, he finally spoke publicly in Kerrang! magazine, where he unveiled the name of his new band, Angels & Airwaves.
 The band included former Hazen Street guitarist and high-school friend David Kennedy, former Rocket from the Crypt and The Offspring drummer Atom Willard and former The Distillers bass guitarist Ryan Sinn.
-Atom Willard told Shave magazine that the experience of all the members of the band made the band formation very easy.
-"There's nobody trying to figure out what is and what isn't going to work, not just for themselves but for music and for a band, what life's going to be like on the road and all that kind of stuff.
-Everybody had enough experience to just buckle down and do the work.
+Atom Willard told Shave magazine that the experience of all the members of the band made the band formation very easy, stating that "everybody had enough experience to just buckle down and do the work.
 It really has made it easier than anything else."